CiscoDevNet/yangsuite/README.md

 A single-container alternative to YANG Suite's previous multi-container setup.

+Notes:
+- Enusre port 8480, 57500 and 57501 are not in use.
+If they are, please stop the activitiy on that port or update the Makefile to use different ports in the make run command.
-Note: for Linux, Ubuntu 24.04+ is recommended.
+- For Linux, Ubuntu 24.04+ is recommended.

 ## Quick Start